vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Vv.
 47–116 contain the actual Māhātmya of Sindūragiri as revealed by

 Agastya.
 After having proclaimed the merit that accrues to one who stays on this mountain, especially after keeping a fast and vigil on a Viṣṇu-day \(probably the 11th of each pakṣa\) \(vv.
 47–51\), the text goes on to mention the four dvārapālas, or guardians of the kṣetra \(v.
 52\).
 They are the same as described in the SM 2.1, viz.
-Ghaṇṭeśvara, Sudheśvara \(= Siddheśvara ?\), Kedāreśvara and ā˜
+Ghaṇṭeśvara, Sudheśvara \(= Siddheśvara ?\), Kedāreśvara and āñjaneya \(i.e. Hanumat\).

-njaneya \(i.e. Hanumat\).

 Next the inscription describes the ‘eight tīrthas’ \(cf. v.
 64\) that, according to the SM 5.4, encircle the pond Ambatīrtha \(v.
 60\) \(in SM known as Ambakuṇḍa and now called Ambālā Tālāb\).
 This pond lies at the eastern end of the horseshoe-shaped Rāmagiri hill and is nowadays surrounded by many